JoshiGaurav11/CompSoftwaresTutorials/index.md

 title: "Home"
 ---

-# Welcome to My Computational Software Tutorials
+# Welcome to the beginner tutorials for commonly used softwares

-Explore tutorials on CACAO for EHT, Gaussian, and ADF!
+(CACAO for a preliminary extended huckel calculation, Avogadro for generating inputs needed for different softwares, ADF)